 Being a stuntman would eventually lead McQueen into appearing on a couple of TV shows: Nitro Circus on MTV and Thrillbillies on FUEL TV, plus gaining a 10-year series of DVDs.
 To keep the bills paid during this time, McQueen also worked with OGIO as a Special Event Coordinator.
 Never one to sit around during any down time, he would return to Kelowna, BC for short periods and pick up different jobs to pass the time.
 Some of these jobs included managing a blues bar; running a Salmon fishing lodge; selling used cars; fixing and painting race cars; restoring sailboats; bar tending; operating heavy equipment; working commercial construction; and being a motorcycle mechanic, tile setter, and a hockey school instructor.
 So it was only natural that he would hop into a monster truck when the opportunity came to be a driver— especially when that monster truck sported his friend’s name on its side, Pastrana 199.

 McQueen jumped at the opportunity to drive a monster truck and made the most of it quickly, winning the sport’s Rising Star Award, among other honors.
 Following the transition from Pastrana 199 to the Nitro Circus team, he racked up several big wins and stunned the monster truck world by completing a back flip in the Nitro Circus truck during a scored freestyle competition at Jacksonville Stadium in February 2010.

-Watch Cam winning the World Championship earlier this year… way to go Cam!
+Watch Cam's World Championship winning drive… way to go Cam!